CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vm_advancedsetting_v2.rst

 The vmware:vm_advancedsetting test is used to verify the status of specified advanced settings in the virtual machine configuration file.

+The vm_advancedsetting_object element is used by a vm_advancedsetting_test to define the vm name, connection string, and the name of the advanced setting to be evaluated.

+The vm_advancedsetting_state element holds information about the value of the specified advanced setting.

 Technical Details
 -----------------